Juhani

 into the international markets of the next generation of mobile

-methodology) was no more appreciated.
+methodologies) was no more appreciated.
 In this business direction

 the company lost a huge amount of money and also its credibility